habGegeben/Cursor-Flip/README.md

 # Cursor-Flip
-Convert right-handed X11 cursors to left-handed.
+Convert right-handed X11 cursors to left-handed (or vice-versa, I guess).
 Also seconds as a xcursor parser.

+!!
+This code is "I just wanted it to work" level.
+There are so many poor coding practices in it.

 : I got tired of finding so many great X11 mouse cursor themes out there that aren't right-handed (not anyone's fault).
 : I got bored of having to use GIMP to flip the xcursor files, and then having to edit the X-hotspots.